-Born in 1903, she was the daughter of Perry pioneer, Edwin R. and Ida (Schott) Martin.
-She graduated from Perry High School in 1922, and attended Oklahoma State university.
+Born in 1903, she was the daughter of Perry pioneers Edwin R. and Ida (Schott) Martin.
+She graduated from Perry High School in 1922 and attended Oklahoma State University.

 On April 18, 1928, she was married to B. J. Jehlicka in Perry.
 They moved to Enid in 1937 and she was employed at St. Mary’s hospital.

-She was a member of the Altar society, Cecelia club; was a Camp Fire group leader and did extensive work for the Red Cross during World war II.
+She was a member of the Altar Society and Cecelia Club, was a Camp Fire group leader and did extensive work for the Red Cross during World War II.